Minneapolis City Council: Wards

 Each city council member represents one of 13 wards.
 Ward boundaries are redrawn after each census and approved by the court-appointed Charter Commission.
 For elections, the 13 wards are subdivided into a total of 137 precincts.

 Salary

 Council members have a base salary of $109,846 in 2024.
 Raises for council members and the mayor are based on "averaging out the increases included in the union contracts they approved the previous year."
 The rate was $106,101 in 2021.
 In 2018, all Council Members were paid a base salary of $98,696 annually, plus mileage, free parking, and the usual employee benefits.
 This salary included an increase of $10,000 approved in late 2017.

 Members

 The council is made up of 13 members.
 The DFL holds 12 seats, while one member (Robin Wonsley) sits as an independent democratic socialist.
-New members took office January 2024.
+New members took office January 2026, and in their organizational meeting, they re-elected Elliott Payne (ward 1) as council president and chose Jamal Osman (ward 6) as vice president.